 - Latex-free condoms

-According to The World Health Organization (WHO), barrier methods can be adapted for different sexual practices
+The World Health Organization (WHO) notes that barrier methods can be adapted for different health needs and situations.

 🔗 https://www.who.int/teams/sexual-and-reproductive-health

-Using a condom is a form of self-respect and self-care.
+Using a condom is a proactive health decision.

 Final Thoughts

-Using a condom or other barrier method isn’t about fear—it’s about smart choices.
+Choosing to use condoms or other barrier methods isn’t about fear—it’s about informed decision-making.

 It’s about: